 Everything you need to know about DC’s cherry blossom trees and the National Cherry Blossom Festival can be found right here.

-Nothing signifies the arrival of spring in the nation's capital quite like the blooming of the cherry blossom trees and the three-week-long National Cherry Blossom Festival to celebrate the occasion.
-More than 1.5 million visitors descend upon Washington, DC each year to admire the 3,000-plus trees.
+Nothing signifies the arrival of spring in the nation's capital quite like the blooming of the cherry blossom trees and the National Cherry Blossom Festival to celebrate the occasion.
+Visitors descend upon Washington, DC each year to admire the 3,000-plus trees.
 The festival, which runs from March 20 – April 11, 2021, is full of both virtual and in-person events that honor American and Japanese cultures and represents a close bond forged between the two countries that began with Tokyo Mayor Yukio Ozaki’s gift of the trees back in 1912.